scantist/user-docs/docs/en-US/Settings/Access-Tokens.md

 <img src="/images/Settings/Access-Tokens-2.png" />

 5. This access token will be referred to as **SCANTISTTOKEN** for future reference.
-With your access token, you’re ready to continue and scan your projects for vulnerabilities using {{companyConfig.APP_NAME}} SCA
+With your access token, you're ready to continue and scan your projects for vulnerabilities using {{companyConfig.APP_NAME}} SCA

 </ClientOnly>